japancv/JCV-Cloud-Face-Recognition/README.md

 ## Examples
 Here are some examples you can play around with to get your hands dirty!
 ### Face detection example
-Checkout the [notebook](examples/Face_detection_example1/face_detection.ipynb) or directly on [Google Colab](https://colab.research.google.com/drive/1MT56jHH0_ZCxvS09-ojF8jiT3eV6Ik_l?usp=sharing) for this project that detects all the faces in an arbitrary image.
+Checkout the [notebook](examples/01_Face_detection_example/face_detection.ipynb) or directly on [Google Colab](https://colab.research.google.com/drive/1MT56jHH0_ZCxvS09-ojF8jiT3eV6Ik_l?usp=sharing) for this project that detects all the faces in an arbitrary image.
 It also predicts their age, gender, emotion, hairstyle, and more!

+### Face quality register search example
+Checkout the [notebook](examples/02_Face_quality_register_search_example/face_quality_register_search.ipynb) for this project that searches images for any registered face that passes a customizable quality threshold!

+### Basic Face recognition example
+Checkout the [notebook](examples/03_%20Face_Recognition_example/face_compare.ipynb) or directly on  [Google Colab](https://colab.research.google.com/drive/1AN4chF-8UhVyVLy-jR_U8NUsqfDhAjBd?usp=sharing) for this project.
+Organize your photo album by detecting every appearance of your face!

 ## Contributing
 Your contributions are welcome!
 Please read our [Contributing Guidelines](docs/Contribution_guidelines.md) for details on how you can help improve JCVCloud.